mssfoobar/docs/docs/30_deployment/95-loadtest-ucs.md

 ![Message Bus](./images/Network_out_1835hrs_1Streams.png)
 Figure 2b graph of EC2 with at least one streams input running

-From figure 2, you can observe that the EC2s are also ingesting.

-From Figure 2, around 1730hrs on 23rd April, you can observe that more tha 27 EC2s have bandwidth ingesion running at around 1.1MBps, which indicates that there are two streams running and 30 EC2s running around 200 - 600kBps, which inidicates that it is running at least 1 stream.
-It also means that there are at least 84 streams being ingested at the same time.
+From Figure 2, around 1730hrs on 23rd April, you can observe that more tha 27 EC2s have bandwidth ingesion running at around 1.1MBps, which indicates that there are two streams running and 30 EC2s running from 200 - 600kBps, which indicates that it is running at least 1 stream.
+At this point of time there are at least 84 streams being ingested at the same time.

-### observation
+---
+3 Observations
+---

 #### 1) Most stream are around 200-600kB.
 #### 2) streams drop/disconnects after sometime